stonybrook-lin539/main/source/main/06_more_fun_with_fsts/03_matrix_representation.md

 ::: exercise
 Solve the equation in the example above in two ways:

 - proceeding from left to right, starting with the first matrix,
 - proceeding from left to right but starting with the second matrix; only multiply with the first matrix at the very end.

-Both routes return the same result because matrix multiplication is associative.
+Both routes return the same result because matrix multiplication is associative, which means that it does not matter in what order matrix multiplication steps are resolved --- just like it does not matter whether we compute $5 \times 3 \times 2$ as $(5 \times 3) \times 2$ or as $5 \times (3 \times 2)$.
 But one will be much less work for you than the other.
 :::

 ::: exercise
 Use Boolean matrix multiplication to determine for each one of the following strings whether it is a member of $a(\String{baa})^*$:

 - $\String{aab}$
 - $\String{aba}$